codyhouff/Tensorflow_object_detection_and_artificial_dataset_generation/README.md

 # 1. Generate Training Images and csv file
 Generates artificial training images and a csv file that contains the bounding box location and the class of the object.

-### Add variance to the images
-This is to make the model more robust and able to handle images with poor lighting or bad angles.
+Also Variance is added to each image, this is to make the model more robust and able to handle images with poor lighting or bad angles.

 #### Rotate